Dino Melaye: Governorship ambition

 Dino Melaye contested for the Kogi State gubernatorial election which was held on 16 November 2019.
 On 3 September 2019, He lost his gubernatorial ambition in a keenly contested primary election where he came third, with a total of 70 votes behind Engr.
-Musa Wada who won with 748 votes in count.
+Musa Wada who won with 748 votes.

 He has been declared the winner of the 2023 Peoples Democratic Party (PDP) governorship primary election in Kogi state, to be deputized by Hon.
 Habeebat Deen.

 He lost the 2023 Kogi State Governorship Election as he came third with 46,362 votes and Ahmed Usman Ododo who emerged winner from the All progress Congress (APC) and Muritala Ajaka from the Social Democratic Party (SDP) coming second with 259,052 votes.

 Bills and motions sponsored

 Dino Melaye sponsored about 20 bills and moved over 30 motions in the 8th national assembly.
 One of such bills is "A Bill for an Act to provide for the Establishment of a Federal University of Agriculture, Kabba.
 During his tenure his government provisions for its due management, administration and other related matters, 2017 (S.B.
 402)."

 Other bills were passed by his government which was sponsored by him which include: "A Bill for the prohibition of persons from lynching, mob action and extrajudicial executions", It seeks to protect crime suspects from extrajudicial and summary executions by offering statutory protection.
 The disability integration bill, protection against domestic violence act are other bills sponsored by Sen. Melaye.

 He sponsored the bill to checkmate the discrepancies in subsidy Payments and non-remittance of Fund by the NNPC to the Federation Account.
 2017.

-Dino was said he regretted supporting Buhari in the 2015 general election.
+Dino was said to regret supporting Buhari in the 2015 general election.